MA Education (part-time distance learning 2 years)

 See our full glossary of learning and teaching terms.

 You'll be assessed using a variety of methods to enhance the inclusivity of the learning experience.
 These methods include essays, reports, reflective diaries and logs, professional portfolios, oral presentations and dissemination activities.
 Each assignment will provide evidence of your professional learning and demonstrate the skills you've gained, including academic writing, communication and presentation skills.

 You'll also complete a final compulsory assessment in the form of a research project, with built-in formal and informal dissemination to your tutors and peers.
 After each assignment you'll receive formative and summative feedback which will encourage you to build a reflective approach towards your practice.

-Throughout the course you'll develop a personal educational ethos, which you'll learn to analyse in relation to your own professional context.
+Throughout the part-time MA Education course you'll develop a personal educational ethos, which you'll learn to analyse in relation to your own professional context.
 Your assignments will critically explore wider contextual factors, such as ethical, political and social implications of educational practice and research, while underpinning this with academic theory.